dougalstanton/rpg/_reports/trophy-gold-huntsmans-manor-1.md

 system: "Trophy Gold"
 supplements: ["Trophy Solo"]

+series:
-series: "Strangers on a Misty Road"
+  title: "Strangers on a Misty Road"
   description: "I wanted this to be all gothic and creepy and I failed"
-session: 1
+  num: 1
 ---